Summer services update

 Transmissions where a trustee has died

-If a surviving trustee is incapable of performing their functions and has been removed as a trustee, the capable trustee/s can use the same provisions in the Trusts Act 2019 to register a transmission by survivorship as they would for a transfer.
+If one of the surviving trustees is incapable of performing their functions and has been removed as a trustee, the remaining trustees can use the same provisions in the Trusts Act 2019 to register a transmission by survivorship as they would for a transfer.
+The remaining trustees can sign the A&I form on behalf of the former trustee and for themselves.
+The following evidence must be retained with the A&I form:

 Supporting both the transmission by survivorship and a following transfer:

-• A copy of the executed document of appointment, removal or discharge of trustees (signed on or after 30 January 2021); and
+• a copy of the executed document of appointment, removal or discharge of trustees (signed on or after 30 January 2021), and

 Supporting the transmission by survivorship:

-• A statutory declaration for transmission by survivorship by the capable surviving trustee/s covering the usual statements, and also stating that the other surviving trustee is incapable.
+• a statutory declaration for transmission by survivorship by the capable surviving trustee/s covering the usual statements, and also stating that the other surviving trustee is incapable.

 A single statutory declaration by the remaining trustee covering both the execution of the document removing the incapable trustee and the death of the other trustee will also be acceptable.